tombresee/SensorAnalysis/index.md

 <br>

 ## Challenges
-- The dataset itself just to filter through it is time-consuming due to its size
+**File Size** -- The massive size of the core csv datafile (over 300GB) was difficult to parse through due to the memory size requirements, including the limitation of pandas.
+All efforts were made to parallel process the files via multiple PC cores.
+In addition, Dask was used to initially filter the file due to its ability to handle massive file sizes.
+Indexing was done to speed up process.
+The dataset itself just to filter through it is time-consuming due to its size.
+This resulted in many cycles of time lost.

-- Time-series anomaly detection (for univariate streams) is not always easy for anomaly detection analysis, and the size of the actual window under examination makes a substantial difference in results sometimes
-- Paradox: When you have a large data set, what window size do you use ?
-- What is anomaly is heavily dependent on context
+**Complexity** -- Time-series anomaly detection (for univariate streams) is not always easy for anomaly detection analysis, and the size of the actual window under examination makes a substantial difference in results sometimes.
+Paradox: When you have a large data set, what window size do you use ?
+AD is heavily dependent on window size and window placement.

-- Tuning parameters for DBSCAN is sometimes limited, due to the need for subject-matter expertise of the actual dataset itself
-- High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...also, the quality of the clustering results strongly depends on the measure you choose to compare the time-series (the standard euclidean distance measure may not be ideal for time-series, maybe)
+**UML** -- Tuning parameters for DBSCAN is sometimes limited, due to the need for subject-matter expertise of the actual dataset itself.
+High computational costs for algorithms such as DBSCAN - High computational expense of average O(n log(n)) coming from a need to execute a neighbourhood query for each point; killing my time...also, the quality of the clustering results strongly depends on the measure you choose to compare the time-series (the standard euclidean distance measure may not be ideal for time-series, maybe).

-- Tuning DBSCAN is not an easy thing
-- Filtering:  There were some sensors that flat-lined at some point for a window of time (conventional malfunction), these windows were documented
+**Real-World Issues** -- Filtering: There were some sensors that flat-lined at some point for a window of time (conventional malfunction), these windows were documented

 <br>